kubernetes-sigs/gateway-api/geps/gep-696/index.md

 (... details, can point to PR with changes)

 ### Gateway for Ingress (North/South)
-(Include API details for North/South usecases)
+(Include API details for North/South use cases)

 ### Gateway For Mesh (East/West)
 (Include East/West API considerations, examples, and if different - APIs)